gdraheim/docker-mirror-packages-repo/README.md

-# docker pkg repo mirror
+# docker mirror packages repo

-These docker image scan be started as a container and it can serve as a replacment for the standard package repo of the operationg system.
+These docker images can be started as a container and it can serve as a replacment for the standard packages repo of the operating system.

 ## CENTOS